retail-ai-inc/beanq/README.md

 1. When `channel` o `topic` is empty, Beanq uses the configured default.
 Together, `prefix + channel + topic` identify one logical queue.
 2. `queueDigest = SHA-256(length-pefix(prefix, channel, topic))`.
 Each length uses an 8-byte big-endian encoding.
 This prevents ambiguous route concatenation and keeps raw business values out of Redis Cluster hash tags.
-3. When `nomalQueuePartitions = 0` or `sequenceQueuePartitions = 0`, the value falls back to `minConsumers` for compatibility.
+3. When `nomalQueuePartitions = 0` or `sequenceQueuePartitions = 0`, the value falls back to `defaultPartitions` for compatibility.
 Any final non-positive value is normalized to `1`.
 4. The fist publisher or consumer writes `schema/partitions/capacity` metadata.
 Later instances fail when their configuration differs, so **the partition count and `redis.maxLen` cannot be changed in place after queue creation**.
 5. `consumePoolSize` is the number of message-processing workers per consumer, not the partition count. `consumerReaderPoolSize` is the number of partition readers per consumer; readers divide the fixed partitions by stride and send messages to one shared worker pool.
 The effective reader count never exceeds the partition count.